IGNF/myria3d/README.md

 A fast and sensitive semantic segmentation of High Density Lidar data was performed with geometric rule-based algorithm to identify buildings.
 It yielded a high number of false positive.
 Around 160km² of Lidar data was thoroughly inspected to identify false positive and false negative.
 At larger scale, this kind of human inspection would be intractable.

 ### Objective
-We train a semantic segmentation neural network to confirm or refute automatically the majority of "candidate" buildings points obtained from the rule-based algorithm, while also identifying cases of uncertainty for human inspection.
+We train a semantic segmentation neural network to confirm or refute automatically the majority of "candidate buildings points" obtained from the rule-based algorithm, while also identifying cases of uncertainty for later human inspection.
 This results in an output point cloud in which only a fraction of the candidate building points remain to be inspected.
-Inspection is facilitated through the production of an inspection shapefile in order to efficiently select and validate (or invalidate) candidate building points.

 ### Content

-1) Training and evaluating of the model
+1) Training and evaluation of the model.
-2) Inference of a semantic segmentation
+2) Prediction of point-level probabilities.
-3) validation module decision process:
+3) Validation module decision process:
-    1) Vectorization from candidate buildings points into candidate building shapes
+    1) Clustering of candidate buildings points into candidate building groups
-    2) Decision:
+    2) Decision at the group-level:
-        1) Confirmation, if the proportion of "confirmed" points within a candidate building shape is sufficient.
+        1) Confirmation, if the proportion of "confirmed" points within a candidate building group is sufficient.
-        2) Refutation, if the proportion of "refuted" points within a candidate building shape is sufficient.
+        2) Refutation, if the proportion of "refuted" points within a candidate building group is sufficient.
-        3) Uncertainty, elsewise: candidate building shapes are still identified for faster human inspection.
+        3) Uncertainty: candidate building groups remained to be inspected.
-    3) Update of the point cloud based on those decisions
+    3) Update of the point cloud based on those decisions.

-4) Multiobjective hyperparameter Optimization of the decision process (point-level and shape-level thresholds) to maximize decision accuracy and automation.
+4) Multiobjective hyperparameter Optimization of the decision process (point-level and group-level thresholds) to maximize automation, precision, and recall.

-Current inspection shapefile might look like this:

 ## How to run
 Install dependencies